 I used the pirate ship metaphor in the last section, so let’s keep that going:

-These metrics don’t grow the value of any specific page or campaign, however.
-Chasing these metrics can actually cost you money instead of making you more.
+Vanity metrics distract PPC marketers because they are easy to inflate or improve.
+But they don’t grow the value of any specific page or campaign.
+Chasing these metrics can cost you money instead of making you money.

 Just like you’ve aligned your business and marketing goals, choosing to prioritize and track the right metrics can make or break your campaign’s success.